The Semi-New Kid on The Bloc: Employee Ownership Sales Vs The Traditional MBO

 - With an EOT the tax breaks are significant.
-At the time of writing, the sale of shares in an MBO are subject to 20% Capital Gains Tax (“CGT”) on amounts above £1 million whilst an EOT sale attract 0% CGT.
+At the time of writing, the sale of shares in an MBO are subject to 20% Capital Gains Tax (“CGT”) on amounts above £1 million whilst an Employee Ownership Sale attract 0% CGT.

-- EOT sales are vendor-led, giving the seller more control over the process.
+- Employee Ownership Sales are vendor-led, giving the seller more control over the process.
 This allows the vendor and their advisors to set the agenda, the timescale and, to a greater extent the business’s value, subject to HMRC clearance.

-- An EOT does not require managers to take the risk and personal debt of buying the business.
+- An Employee Ownership Sale does not require managers to take the risk and personal debt of buying the business.
 Indeed, managers may lack the experience and competence to instigate a buy-out and fully run the business.
 An EOT enables the seller to stay involved and ensures a gradual transition and handover with succession and managerial experience being built over time.

 - MBOs tend to be highly leveraged with third-party debt.
 This is understandable as the exiting business owners want their value upfront since they are no longer involved in the running of the business.
 The incurring of debt puts stress on both the business and the managers with banks being highly commercial in ensuring that repayments are met.
 Under EOT structures, with sellers staying involved for an agreed period, they are typically more prepared to have a higher vendor loan, which reduces the stress of third-party debt.

 - Interest is charged on the vendor loans which can be attractive to sellers who do not need the money upfront.
 Typically, repayments are scheduled over 5-7 years, this can increase the value to the seller over a ‘tight’, highly leveraged MBO.